cdp-trial-patterns/opendatalakehouse/04_predict.md

 In this lab, we will build an end\-to\-end machine learning project using Cloudera Machine Learning.
 The primary goal of this project is to build a gradient boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
 To achieve that goal, this project demonstrates the end\-to\-end Machine Learning journey for model training and inference using Spark on CML.
 Additionally, this project deploys a hosted model and front\-end application to allow users to interact with the trained model.

+## Pre-requisite

+1. Please ensure that you have completed the [lab](01_ingest.md#lab-1-ingest-flights-data-needed-for-prediction) to ingest data needed for Prediction.

 ## Lab 1

 Note the environment name as it will be used as one of the inputs while we create our Machine Learning model.